casper-network/docs/source/docs/casper/glossary/C.md

 ## Chainspec {#chainspec}

 A collection of configuration settings describing the state of the system at genesis and upgrades to basic system functionality (including system contracts and gas costs) occurring after [genesis](G.md#genesis).
+Changes to the [chainspec](https://github.com/casper-network/casper-node/blob/release-1.4.8/resources/production/chainspec.toml) occurs depending on the system updates and releases.

 ## Consensus {#consensus}